ellisonbg/antipackage/README.md

 ## Absolute imports

-The `antigravity` package is written looking forward to the days when Python 2 is no longer supported.
+The `antipackage` package is written looking forward to the days when Python 2 is no longer supported.
 Because of this, the import hooks used in `antipackage` assume that relative imports are not used in the single file modules that are being imported.
 To enable this behavior for Python 2, add the following line at the top of your modules: